JobMaathuis/STATR_pipeline/README.md

 # Simple Translatome Analysis Tool for Ribo-Seq (STATR) pipeline
 Enviromental factors can have a huge impact on the condition of a cell.
 This condition may be reflected by the gene expression.
 Using Ribo-Seq this gene expression can be accuratly measured.
 Ribo-seq, also known as ribosome profiling, is a next-generation sequencing (NGS) technology, which can analyse the ribosome-protected mRNAs.
-Ribo-Seq has some major advantegous compared to similar techniques.
-In contrast to similar technique, Ribo-Seq analyses the messenger-RNA (mRNA) that is currently being translated on a ribosome.
+Ribo-Seq has some major advantegouses compared to similar techniques.
+In contrast to similar technique, Ribo-Seq analyses the messenger-RNA (mRNA) that is currently being translated on a ribosome insteaf of all mRNA in the cell.
 This provides a more accurate overview of the protein levels in a cell and can therefore be used to compare cells under different conditions.

 In order to compare the Ribo-Seq data from different cells this pipeline was created.
 The pipeline can have multiple samples (with repeats) as input and creates the following outpus:
 * Dendogram